ovanderzee/nl.ovdz.resource-router/README.md

 * Surf to chrome://extensions/
 * Checkbox "Developer mode" has to checked
 * Click button "Load unpacked extension..."
-* In the dialog, browse to the extension root directory (the directory "source")
+* In the dialog, browse to the extension root directory (the directory "extension")
 * The plugin icon will appear right of the address field

 ### Build local editing environment